Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping

 \begin{remark} After certain modifications of our toolbox it is possible to relax the condition of the disjointness of rays.
 Absence of this disjointness basically boils down to consideration of two possibilities (possibly appearing together): when two singular points are mapped after finitely many iterations onto the same dynamic ray, and when the ray containing a singular point is (pre-)periodic.
 The former case is rather a notational complication: the construction in Theorem~\ref{thm:invariant_subset} would need to take care of possible branches of rays.
 The latter case would require a slightly different description of homotopy types ``spiders'' (see Subsection~\ref{subsec:spiders}); in particular, one would need to introduce ``spider legs with infinitely many knees'' (at marked points), and adjust the definition of a ``leg homotopy word'' (Definition~\ref{defn:leg_homotopy_word}).
-Both cases would not require any essential additional analysis of the \tei\ space, but would overload Theorem~\ref{thm:invariant_subset} with a multi-level notation.
+Both cases would not require any essential additional analysis of the \tei\ space, but would rather overload Theorem~\ref{thm:invariant_subset} with a multi-level notation.
 Therefore, we consider the slightly ``simpler'' case of disjoint rays.

-An alternative solution is discussed in the forth article where we use ``continuity'' of the parameter space to extend the classification theorem to the case of escape on the (pre-)periodic rays. \end{remark}
+An alternative solution is discussed in \cite{IDTT4} where we use ``continuity'' of the parameter rays to extend the classification theorem to the case of escape on the (pre-)periodic rays. \end{remark}

-For $d>1$ every $f_0\in\mathcal{N}_d$ has more than one singular orbit.
+For $d>1$, every $f_0\in\mathcal{N}_d$ has more than one singular orbit.
 If two singular points escape on disjoint orbits, it might happen that the (Euclidean) distance between them (as between sets) is equal to zero.
-This is a rather special case (see Theorem~\ref{thm:as_formula}) which requires serious additional analysis (see the discussion after Theorem~\ref{thm:invariant_subset}).
-Therefore, we exclude this case in this article (but fully solve it in the next article) and prove the following theorem.
+This is a rather special case (see Theorem~\ref{thm:as_formula}) which requires an additional analysis (see the discussion after Theorem~\ref{thm:invariant_subset}).
+Therefore, we omit this case in this article (but fully solve it in \cite{IDTT3}) and prove the following theorem.